SiZapPaaiGwat/BionicReading/README.md

 # BionicReading Extension

-A smart bionic reading extension - Faster Better and More Focused Reading
+A smart bionic reading extension for faster better and more focused reading.

 ## How to use